opencfp/opencfp/README.md

 ### [Run Migrations](#run-migrations)

 This project uses [Phinx](http://phinx.org) to handle migrations.
-Be sure to copy the `phinx.yml.dist` file that is in the root directory for the project to `phinx.yml` and edit it to match your own database settings.
+Configuration for Phinx is loaded from `phinx.php`.
+The `CFP_ENV` environment variable is used to select an environment to migrate and defaults to `development`.
+Be sure to correctly configure the app using the `config/:environment.yml` files.

 To run migrations, make sure you are in the root directory for the project and run the following:

 ```
-$ vendor/bin/phinx migrate --environment=production
+$ CFP_ENV=production vendor/bin/phinx migrate
 ```

 Note: For updating previously installed instances only run migrations as needed.